Boyhood (TV series)

-Boyhood is a 2023 South Korean streaming television series starring Im Si-wan, Lee Sun-bin, Lee Si-woo and Kang Hye-won.
+Boyhood is a 2023 South Korean streaming television series starring Yim Si-wan, Lee Sun-bin, Lee Si-woo and Kang Hye-won.
 It aired on Coupang Play in South Korea from November 24 to December 22, 2023, and released two episodes every Friday at 20:00 (KST).

 Synopsis

 Set in the backdrop of the mid-to-late 1980s, the drama tells the story of students at an agricultural high school in Chungcheong Province.
 Jang Byung Tae is a small and weak boy living in Onyang in South Chungcheong Province.
 He is at the bottom of the school's social ladder so he transfers to the neighboring Buyeo Agricultural High School.
 There, he faces an unexpected incident that becomes a turning point in his life.